zulu-05/dotfiles/README.md

     ```
 4.  **Restart your shell:**
     Open a new terminal.
 The first time you run Neovim, it will automatically install its plugins via Packer.

 ***

+## 🐛 Troubleshooting

+* **Errors Persist After Changing Files:** If you make a change to a service file but still see old errors when opening a new terminal, a background process from a previous broken session may still be running.
+This is common in environments like WSL.
+To perform a full "hard reset," run the following command in a **Windows PowerShell or CMD window**:
+    ```powershell
+    wsl --shutdown
+    ```
+    This will completely stop the WSL virtual machine, ensuring your next terminal starts in a truly clean slate.

+***